opitt/advent-of-code-2021/README.md

 # Today I learned...
 These are some things I learned along the way.

+## Day 13
+_General_
+* Success.
+I worked today with the points - and not with a matrix.
+Proud of myself.
+This is faster than a matrix operation.
+* A stupid bug made me think, one can't return a list ... until I found out, the returned list was correct, but my calculation was wrong.

+_Python_
+* Used **dictionary with lambda function** to keep the code flexible.
+* For x and y folding I can apply the same logic ... thanks to lambda dictionionary.

 ## Day 12 - Saturday
 _General_
 * Success.
 Recursion was the theme for me.
 Still not so happy with performance ... too much copying and validating wrong paths.